Deadly Whispers: Plot

-As Peter and Crystal are removed from their parents by court order while Tom’s strange behavior continues, Carol’s faith in her husband begins to wane.
+When Peter and Crystal are removed from their parents by court order and while Tom’s strange behavior continues, Carol’s faith in her husband begins to wane.
 She confronts him, and he sets off, promising to find out what happened.
 He calls her the next day, claiming to have found the red pick-up truck, and she calls the police to the scene.
 They find one of the cars from Tom’s lot with blood stains on the front passenger seat.
 Tom, in the meantime, is on the road in a truck, having fantasies of Kathy riding in the truck with him.
 Police arrest him the night after.

 Carol learns that Tom has been diagnosed with dissociative identity disorder, “as if there are several people living in the same body, and they don’t always know what each other is doing”.
 She reveals that she has noticed strange behaviors in Tom before but took it for stress-induced moodiness.
 When she is allowed to talk to Tom, she experiences him going through multiple personality states, at first acting like an intimidated child, then abruptly switching to a cold, abusive personality before he is led away.

-In Tom’s next session with psychologist Dr. Miller, Carol witnesses him re-live an experience he had at age 13: his father humiliated him and made him cut the lawn with a pair of scissors.
-He made a move to stab his father to death with the scissors, but eventually got scared and backed out, for which his father mocked him even further.
+In Tom’s next session with psychologist Dr. Miller, Carol witnesses him re-live an experience he had at age 13: his father humiliated him and made him cut the lawn with a pair of clippers.
+He made a move to stab his father to death with the clippers, but eventually got scared and backed down, for which his father mocked him even further.
 Tom spent the entire night outside in the cold, cutting grass.
 In court, the psychologist explains that she has identified as many as six different personalities in Tom.
 It is revealed that Tom drove Kathy to the place where her body was later found, and confronted her about her affair with Jim.
 An argument ensued, in which Kathy insulted Tom with the same words his father had used, triggering a flashback in Tom and prompting him to kill her, thinking he was killing his abusive father.

 In the final scenes, Carol is shown taking over her husband’s business, visiting Tom in prison to bid him farewell, and embracing her kids as they are allowed to return home.